se-edu/addressbook-level4/docs/UserGuide.md

 Edits an existing person in the address book.<br>
 Format: `edit INDEX [NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS ] [t/TAG]...`

-> At least one of the person's details **must** be changed.
-> Existing values will be updated by the input values.
-> Edits the person at the specified `INDEX`.
+> * Edits the person at the specified `INDEX`.
     The index refers to the index number shown in the most recent listing.<br>
     The index **must be a positive integer** 1, 2, 3, ...
+> * Existing values will be updated to the input values.
+> * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+> * At least one of the person's details **must** be changed.
-> You can reset the person's tags by typing "t/" without specifying any tags after it.
+> * You can remove all the person's tags by typing `t/` without specifying any tags after it.

 Examples: